manuelJung/redux-firebase-user/README.md

 ### withLogoutButton

 this hoc provides functions and component props for a logout button.
-Is nearly the same as the withLogoutRequest hoc.
+Is nearly the same as the withLogoutRequest hoc, but with a button which perform a logout on click

-#### api
+**api**

 | name           | type   | injection                | explanation                                              |
 |----------------|--------|--------------------------|----------------------------------------------------------|